DomeenoH/FundStack/SETUP_GUIDE.md

 3. Copy and paste content from `scripts/init-database.sql`
 4. Execute the script

-**Option B: Using v0 Script Execution**
+**Option B: Using Command Line**
-1. The database will initialize automatically when running the app
+1. Install PostgreSQL client or use your database provider's CLI
-2. Or manually execute: `npm run db:init`
+2. Execute: `psql $DATABASE_URL -f scripts/init-database.sql`

 ### 3. Installation